Prevention of embolization prior to and after restoration of sinus rhythm in atrial fibrillation

 - Tufts University School of Medicine

-Spontaneous or intended conversion of atrial fibrillation (AF) to sinus rhythm is associated with a short-term increase from baseline risk of clinical thromboembolism.
-This topic will discuss strategies that attempt to decrease this risk for patients who are not receiving long-term antithrombotic therapy.
+Spontaneous or intended conversion of atrial fibrillation (AF) to sinus rhythm is associated with a short-term increase from the baseline risk of clinical thromboembolism.
+This topic will discuss management strategies that attempt to decrease this risk for patients who are not receiving long-term antithrombotic therapy.

 The modalities used to perform cardioversion, long-term anticoagulation in patients with AF, and an overview of the management of AF are presented separately.
 (See "Atrial fibrillation: Cardioversion to sinus rhythm" and "Atrial fibrillation: Anticoagulant therapy to prevent embolization" and "Overview of atrial fibrillation".)

 EXTREMELY HIGH-RISK PATIENTS

 Patients with atrial fibrillation and valvular heart disease, especially rheumatic heart disease/mitral stenosis and prosthetic heart valves, are at extremely high risk of thromboembolization at all times, not just at the time of cardioversion.
 The approach to anticoagulation in such patients is discussed in other UpToDate topics.
 (See "Antithrombotic therapy for prosthetic heart valves: Indications" and "Medical management and indications for intervention for mitral stenosis", section on 'Prevention of thromboembolism'.)

 RATIONALE FOR ANTICOAGULATION

-All patients with atrial fibrillation (AF) have an increased risk of embolization compared to those without.
+All patients with atrial fibrillation (AF), whether it be paroxysmal, persistent, or permanent, have an increased risk of embolization compared with those without AF.
 (See "Atrial fibrillation: Risk of embolization", section on 'Epidemiology'.)

 - Berger M, Schweitzer P. Timing of thromboembolic events after electrical cardioversion of atrial fibrillation or flutter: a retrospective analysis.
 Am J Cardiol 1998; 82:1545.